• Skip to primary navigation

 California Physical Therapy Continuing Education Requirements

-As a Physical Therapist in California, you must complete 30 continuing education hours every two years by last day of license holder’s birth month.
-Physical Therapist Assistants in California are to take 30 continuing education hours every two years as well.
+To renew your license as a Physical Therapist in California, you must complete 30 continuing education hours every two years by the last day of your birth month.
+Physical Therapist Assistants in California must take 30 continuing education hours every two years as well.
 The California Physical Therapy continuing education requirements are listed in detail below.

-Therapists must also complete 2 hours of a course on ethics, law, and regulation as well as 4 hours of basic life support in order to renew a PT license.
+Therapists must also complete 2 hours of courses on ethics, law, and regulation as well as 4 hours of basic life support in order to renew a PT license.

 Continuing education providers such as MedBridge offer multiple California ethics, laws, regulations for physical therapists courses.
 Here are a couple of the example courses MedBridge offers that satisfies the California ethics CEU requirement:

-You have unlimited access to these courses and 1500 courses for just $200 when you use the promo code “PTProgress” at MedBridge.
+You have unlimited access to these courses and 1500 others for just $200 when you use the promo code “PTProgress” at MedBridge.

 What CEU Courses are Allowed in California?

-Traditional Pathway: This includes courses such as in person or online continuing education seminars, home study courses, college coursework.
+Traditional Pathway: This includes courses such as in-person or online continuing education seminars, home study courses, and college coursework.

 • Developing or presenting an approved college or CE course for the first time (16 hours)